Peacock bass fishing is becoming more and more popular among US anglers.

 In Brazil’s Amazonas region, Peacock Bass expert Larry Larsen says the key to good fishing is low river levels during the dry season.

-” For example, in the southernmost regions of Brazil’s Amazonas, this dry season is in the months of May through October, generally.
+“For example, in the southernmost regions of Brazil’s Amazonas, this dry season is in the months of May through October, generally.
 In the central part of Brazil’s Amazon region, the dry fishing season is around the months of September through mid-December.
 In Northern Brazil and southern Venezuela, this season occurs from mid-November to mid-April, generally.”

 The Peacock Bass Association, of which Larry is executive director, has a host of information about fishing for butterfly peacock bass in Florida and fishing for peacock bass in Brazil.

-When to Fish for Peacock Bass (during the day)
+When To Fish For Peacock Bass (During the Day)

 Fishing Trips and Guides

 One great way to pick up the techniques needed for catching peacocks is to go on a guided trip.
-There are a range of guides available to take you out for a trip to catch peacock bass in South Florida’s Palm Beach or Miami areas.
+There is a range of guides available to take you out for a trip to catch peacock bass in South Florida’s Palm Beach or Miami areas.

-Of course there is a cost involved in guided fishing, and not everyone can afford it, but if you can find the cash it is a good way to learn a lot in a short space of time and most anglers don’t regret it.
+Of course, there is a cost involved in guided fishing, and not everyone can afford it, but if you can find the cash it is a good way to learn a lot in a short space of time and most anglers don’t regret it.

 Tackle shops, too, can be a great source of information for anglers starting out targeting peacock bass in Florida.

-Final Word On How to Catch Peacock Bass
+Final Word on How To Catch Peacock Bass